alexRasi/FrontEndVue/README.md

 Currently the editor can recognize every basic minimum text modifiction, and send it to a server.
-Minimum text modifications include: insert char at every position delete char at every position paste text cut select text and modify etc.
+Minimum text modifications include: insert char at every position, delete char at every position, paste text, cut, select text and modify etc.